itsschwer/gateways/README.md

 ### Bottled Gateways

-Dropping a Dragon's Breath named either *Gateway Essence* or *Gateway Extract* lands on ground with an air block above it will convert it into a Bottled Gateway.
+Dropping a Dragon's Breath named either *Gateway Essence* or *Gateway Extract* on any ground with an air block above it will convert it into a Bottled Gateway.

 A Bottled Gateway will remember the coordinates it was dropped at and the dimension it was dropped in.
-This information is also visible by hovering over the item when in an inventory.
-Additionally, the colour of the Bottled Gateway's name corresponds with the dimension it was created in.
+This information can be viewed by hovering over the item when in an inventory.
+Additionally, the colour of a Bottled Gateway's name corresponds with the dimension it was created in.

 Another bit of information remembered by Bottled Gateways is whether it was formed from a *Gateway Essence* or a *Gateway Extract*.
 This controls how the Gateway will teleport an entity travelling through it.

-A *Gateway Essence* will create a Bottled Gateway that uses the [default End Gateway teleportation logic](https://minecraft.fandom.com/wiki/End_gateway#Behavior), where it searches for the highest full block starting from the north-west corner of an 11 by 11 column centred on the Gateway to place entities.
+- A *Gateway Essence* will create a Gateway that uses the [default End Gateway teleportation logic](https://minecraft.fandom.com/wiki/End_gateway#Behavior), which searches for the highest full block starting from the north-west corner of an 11 by 11 vertical column centred on the Gateway to place entities.

-A *Gateway Extract* will create a Bottled Gateway that positions entities that travel through it exactly to the set destination.
+- A *Gateway Extract* will create a Gateway that positions entities that travel through it exactly to the set destination.

 ### Custom Gateways

-Dropping a Bottled Gateway on top of Lodestone in the same dimension it was created in will create a Gateway block, replacing the Lodestone.
+Dropping a Bottled Gateway on top of a Lodestone in the same dimension the Bottled Gateway was created in will create a Gateway block, replacing the Lodestone.

-This Gateway then functions like regular End Gateway blocks, teleporting entities that enter it to the set destination.
+This Gateway then functions like a regular End Gateway block, teleporting entities that enter it to the set destination.

 ## Functions
 *Split between 'Available' (i.e. fine to call using `/function`) and 'Internal' (not intended to be called by `/function`).*